kingcontext/kingcontext.github.io/_posts/2015-09-11-from-stories-to-data-and-back.markdown

 Today's (big) (smart) data analytics is all about analyzing raw data, recorded from stories and stripped of soul.
 The recording _context_ is the most soul that's left.

-Gaining insights from analytics generates new data.
-But how do we add the right soul to that new data, to make it actionable, to tell the right stories?
-I think need to record more context _soul_ in the first place.
+The insights gained from analytics generates new data.
+But how do we add the right soul to that new data, to make it actionable, **to tell the right stories?** I think we need to record more context _soul_ in the first place.

 Context: _[The power of vulnerability](https://www.ted.com/talks/brene_brown_on_vulnerability)_

+>I'm a qualitative researcher.
+I collect stories; that's what I do.
+And maybe stories are just data with a soul.
+And maybe I'm just a storyteller.